dhellmann/pymotw/PyMOTW/sys/limits.rst

 Floating Point Values
 =====================

-The structure ``float_info`` contains information about the floating point type representation used by the interpreter, based on the underlying system's float implementation.
+The structure :data:`float_info` contains information about the floating point type representation used by the interpreter, based on the underlying system's float implementation.

 .. include:: sys_float_info.py
     :literal: